There's nothing more elegant and delicious than Chicken Cordon Bleu with Dijon-Parmesan sauce.

-- Slice breasts lengthwise and pound to ¼ inch thick (See Recipe Notes)
+- Slice breasts lengthwise and pound to ¼" inch thick (See Recipe Notes)3 chicken breasts

 - Lightly salt and pepper chicken breasts

-- Place one slice of cheese on each piece; then, add a slice of ham
+- Place one slice of cheese on each piece; then, add a slice of ham6 thin slices Swiss cheese, 6 thin slices ham

 - Roll the chicken and secure with a few toothpicks

-- Using tongs, dredge the rolled chicken in the melted butter then in the bread crumbs
+- Using tongs, dredge the rolled chicken in the butter/egg mixture, then in the bread crumbs

 - Bake uncovered @ 350ºF until internal temperature reaches 165ºF

 - Allow to rest and cool a bit, then remove toothpicks

 - In a medium pan, melt butter1 stick butter

 - Gradually sprinkle in the flour, stirring constantly with a whisk½ cup flour